axelarnetwork/axelar-contract-deployments/evm/README.md

 #### Important Notes

 - **Per-chain, per-token**: Each TokenManager on each chain has independent flow limits
-- **NOT per-chain-pair**: All destinations share the same flow counters
+- **NOT per-chain-pair**: destination chains or source chains interacting with a specific chain share same flow limit for a given token
 - Flow limits protect against exploits by capping potential losses per epoch

 ### Link Token